foosiee/Spotify-Lyrics-v2-public/README.md

 a react app that uses spotify's web api to request user info and a serverless azure function to grab the lyrics of the song. http://spotify-lyrics.com/

+## Note
+if you were to pull down this repo.
+You will need to add a .env file with your azure creds and add a config.js with your spotify application creds.

 ## login
 <img width="1304" alt="screen shot 2019-02-11 at 7 52 08 pm" src="https://user-images.githubusercontent.com/33300547/52603841-8c643580-2e36-11e9-995c-0e3f95023c7a.png">